bateman/python_pyenv_poetry_template/docs/index.md

 To manually publish your package to PyPI, run `make project/publish`.
 If necessary, this will build the project as a Python package and upload the generated `*.tar.gz` and `*.whl` files to PyPI.

+> [!TIP]
+> Run `make project/publishall` to manually publish the package to PyPI and the documentation site to GitHub Pages.

-> [!IMPORTANT]
+> [!WARNING]
 > Before trying manually publish your package to PyPI, make sure you have a valid API token.
 Then, you need manually configure `poetry` running the following command: `poetry config pypi-token.pypi <your-api-token>`.

 ## Documentation

-* Run `make docs/build` to build the project documentation using `mkdocstrings`.
-The documentation will be generated from your project files' comments in docstring format.
+* Run `make docs/build` to build the project documentation using `mkdocs`.
+The documentation will be generated from your project files' comments in docstring format, thanks to the `mkdocstrings` plugin.
 The documentation files will be stored in the `DOCS_SITE` directory (by default `site/`).
 * Run `make docs/serve` to browse the built site locally, at http://127.0.0.1:8000/your-github-name/your-project-name/
 * Run `make docs/publish` to publish the documentation site as GitHub pages.
 The content will be published to a separate branch, named `gh-pages`.
 Access the documentation online at https://your-github-name.github.io/your-project-name/

+> [!TIP]
+> You can edit the `mkdocs.yml` file to adapt it to your project's specifics.
+For example, you can change the `material` theme or adjust the logo and colors.
+Refer to this [guide](https://squidfunk.github.io/mkdocs-material/setup/) for more.

 > [!NOTE]
 > After the first deployment to your GitHub repository, your repository Pages settings (Settings > Pages) will be automatically updated to point to the documentation site content stored in the `gh-pages` branch.

-> [!IMPORTANT]
-> You will have to edit the `mkdocs.yml` file to adapt it to your project's specifics.
-For example, it uses by default the `readthedocs` theme.

 > [!WARNING]
-> Before being able to succesfully publishing the project documentation to GitHub pages, you need to add a `RELEASE_TOKEN` to your repository's 'Actions secrets and variables' settings page.
+> Before being able to succesfully publishing the project documentation to GitHub Pages, you need to add a `RELEASE_TOKEN` to your repository's 'Actions secrets and variables' settings page.
 The `RELEASE_TOKEN` is generated from your GitHub 'Developer Settings' page.
 Make sure to select the full `repo` scope when generating it.

 ## Docker